LukeStashWalker/stashwalker/README.md

 ### Entity Tracer

-draws a tracer to valuable items and entities that may contain items:
+Draws a tracer to valuable items and entities that may contain items:
 - stacked chest minecarts: if multiple chest minecarts are stacked in the same place (if the shadow under the minecarts is very dark this is an indication that there are a lot stacked on each other)
 - chest boats
 - llama's and donkeys that have chests